TISUnion/Carpet-TIS-Addition/README.md

 If set to off, no light update can be scheduled or executed

+**\[WARNING\]** If set to suppressed or off, new chunks cannot be loaded.
+Then if the server tries to load chunk for player movement or whatever reason the server will be stuck forever

 - Type: `enum`
 - Default value: `on`
 - Suggested options: `on`, `suppressed`, `off`